Skip to content

 3. If you'd like to also send the form via SMS text, enter their Mobile number.

 4. Choose the employee’s Employment basis and Employment category.
-When the employee self-onboards, they'll be provided the applicable Fair Work Information Statement (as required by Fair Work).
+When the employee self-onboards, and you've selected the fair work information statement option in your payroll settings (settings menu (⚙️) > Payroll settings > General payroll information), the employee will be provided the applicable Fair Work Information Statement (as required by Fair Work).
 If you choose Casual the employee will also be provided the Casual Employee Information Statement.

 5. If you see the option Provide access to employee benefits and you’re inviting the employee to fill out their own details, choose whether you want to give the employee access to employee benefits.
 If you’ve already set up employee benefits you won’t see this option as your employee will already get access to employee benefits via the Flare app once they’ve completed entering their own details.

-6. Click the button to continue.
+6. Click Save and continue.
 An email (and SMS text message if you've entered a mobile number) is sent to the employee guiding them through the submission process.

 To see what the employee sees when you send their invitation, check the FAQs below.

-A new employee record is created in MYOB so you can add the employee's payroll information as described in the next task.
+Once you've sent an employee a self-onboarding request, a new employee record is created in MYOB.
+This lets you add the employee's payroll information as described in the next task.

 You can check the status of the self-onboarding invitation on the Employees screen (Payroll Employees).
 See below for more details on managing self-onboarding invitations.